heresalord/directory-snapshot-tool/README.md

 # 📸 Directory Snapshot Tool

-This CLI tool allows you to take snapshots of a directory structure and compare them later.
-Useful for detecting changes between plugin versions, before/after installs, or system integrity checks.
+Directory Snapshot Tool by KMS STUDIO DEV (Du-rock KOUMASSI)  The Directory Snapshot Tool is a powerful Python utility designed and developed by Du-rock KOUMASSI (heresalord)- KMS STUDIO DEV.
+This tool helps developers and system administrators take detailed snapshots of directory structures—including file sizes, SHA256 hashes, and modification timestamps—and compare them effortlessly over time.
+Ideal for plugin developers, security auditors, and IT professionals, it provides clear JSON reports highlighting added, removed, or modified files.
+The tool features an intuitive command-line interface enhanced with Rich for clean and colorful output.
+By using the Directory Snapshot Tool from KMS STUDIO DEV, you gain reliable insights into filesystem changes, enabling better version control, auditing, and system integrity checks.

 ---